 - A. It is the responsibility of the Meet Director to: - 1.
 Obtain the Meet Director membership role to host a USA Gymnastics sanctioned competition.
-The Meet Director Exam is available online at https://usagym.org/pages/education/courses/W202/. - 2.
-Complete online the "Request for Sanction" a minimum of thirty (30) days prior to the meet to the USA Gymnastics Office, along with the sanction fee for all event requests (one form per event requested). - 3.
+The Meet Director Exam is available here. - 2.
 The Meet Director(s) must also sign any contract required by the outside venue.
-The Meet Director may be a co-signer or an additional signer; however, a minimum of one signature must be the same on the sanction form and the venue contract. - 4.
+The Meet Director may be a co-signer or an additional signer; however, a minimum of one signature must be the same on the sanction form and the venue contract. - 3.
 Be present during the entire warm-up and competition.
-It is permissible to indicate two meet directors by emailing sanctions@usagym.org. - Follow all regulations found in the USA Gymnastics Women's Program Rules and Policies and all technical regulations from the Women's Technical Committee minutes and the Women's Program Code of Points (DP/Xcel). - 6.
-Verify that all equipment specifications are correct, and the equipment is properly installed. - 7.
+It is permissible to indicate two meet directors by emailing sanctions@usagym.org. - 4.
+Follow all regulations found in the Women's Program R&P and all technical regulations from the Women's Technical Committee minutes and the Code of Points (both Development Program and Xcel). - 5.
+Verify that all equipment specifications are correct, and the equipment is properly installed. - 6.
 Secure judges, which may be acquired through the designated and approved contractor.
 Level 1, 2, and 3 competitions may be judged by any non-rated competitive coach member or rated judge members.
-Contact your State Administrative Committee Chairman for specific regulations for your state. - 8.
-Verify that all participants are members of USA Gymnastics by using the Meet Reservation system. - Consider all reasonable safety measures when setting up the competition floor.
+Contact your SACC for specific regulations for your state. - 7.
+Verify that all participants are members of USA Gymnastics by using the Meet Reservation system. - 8.
+Consider all reasonable safety measures when setting up the competition floor.
 EXAMPLES: - a.
 Each competitive area should not overlap with another competitive area. - b.
 There cannot be any obstructions on the Floor Exercise area. - c.
 There must be sufficient room for mounting, dismounting and vaulting areas.

-10. MEDICAL PERSONNEL/PROCEDURES
+9. MEDICAL PERSONNEL/PROCEDURES

-- For all virtual and local competitions hosted in-gym, medical coverage is recommended, but not required, if all participants are affiliated with the host club.
-(Host club = obtained the sanction for the event and the competition is hosted at the gymnastics club's physical location, as listed on the USA Gymnastics Member Club profile.) - If participants are affiliated with a club that is not the host club (i.e. dual meet), medical coverage, as listed below, is required. - b.
-For all events taking place outside of the club, determine the Sanctioned Events Minimum Medical requirements. - 1) High Risk: Levels 8, 9, 10, Elite, Xcel Diamond Division - The performance of skills that pose a risk of severe injury, including fractures, dislocations, spinal cord injuries or deep wounds. - a) Required level of medical staff: Certified Athletic Trainer (ATC), EMT, Paramedic, Sports Med Fellowship trained MD/DO, or Sports Certified Physical Therapist (PT, SCS). - Must be present during practice, warm-up and competition. - b) Medical staff to complete incident report form. - c) One medical staff is required per 64 athletes competing at once and one per venue. - Example: 75 athletes on the event floor at once in one room of a convention center and 75 athletes on the event floor in a different room of a convention center would require 4 medical staff - Supplies: AED, Splints, Gauze pads, rolled gauze, sling, advanced first aid supplies, ice cooler/bags, crutches.
+- a.
+For all virtual and local competitions hosted in-gym, medical coverage is recommended, but not required, if all participants are affiliated with the host club.
+(Host club = obtained the sanction for the event and the competition is hosted at the gymnastics club's physical location, as listed on the USA Gymnastics Member Club profile.) - If any participants are affiliated with a club that is not the host club (i.e., dual meet), medical coverage, as listed below, is required. - b.
+For all events taking place outside of the club, determine the Sanctioned Events Minimum Medical requirements. - 1) High Risk: Levels 8, 9, 10, Elite, Xcel Diamond, and Sapphire Divisions The performance of skills that pose a risk of severe injury, including fractures, dislocations, spinal cord injuries or deep wounds. - a) Required level of medical staff: - Certified Athletic Trainer (ATC), EMT, Paramedic, Sports Med Fellowship trained MD/DO, Sports Certified Physical Therapist (PT, SCS), or a licensed medical professional who has competence in all the following skills: - Assessment and stabilization of the cervical spine and spine boarding - Assessment and stabilization of fractures (including open fractures) and dislocations. - o Ability to determine, through use of a validated tool, whether a concussion has occurred. - o Advanced first aid to control bleeding from deep wounds. - o CPR with AED certification - Must be present during practice, warm-up, and competition. - b) Medical staff to complete incident report form.